JLChnToZ/node-jittertrng/README.md

 License
 -------

-Original license for jitterentropy-library is duel-licensed with [BSD](deps/jitterentropy-library/COPYING.bsd) and [GPLv2](deps/jitterentropy-library/COPYING.gplv2), all original notes are kept untouched in it own dependency directory, and the wrapper is licensed with [MIT](LICENSE).
+Original jitterentropy-library is dual-licensed with [BSD](deps/jitterentropy-library/COPYING.bsd) and [GPLv2](deps/jitterentropy-library/COPYING.gplv2), all original notes are kept untouched in its own dependency directory.
+The wrapper and binding codes are licensed with [MIT](LICENSE).